 IMT Thames Barge all-day sailing trips and 4hr music trips

-Due to the popularity of these events we have organised two all-day cruising trips, and three 4hr music trips on sb Victor for 2017.
-The music trips will feature two with the ‘Gipping Valley Stompers’ traditional jazz group, and one with the sea-shanty group ‘High Water Mark’, the details to be confirmed later.
+Due to the popularity of these events we have organised three all-day cruising trips, and three 4hr music trips on sb Victor for 2017.
+The music trips will feature one with the ‘Gipping Valley Stompers’ traditional jazz group, one with the sea-shanty group ‘High Water Mark’, and the third with the jazz group ‘La Fontaine Trio’.

 Dates of the trips are: